Course overview

 Career opportunities

-Career opportunities within the profession are varied and could include you working in a clinic as an associate chiropractor or even starting your own practice.
-Careers in research and academia also could be of interest.
+Career opportunities are varied, including working in a clinic as an associate chiropractor, starting your own practice, or working in research and academia.

 Work placement

-As well as university based teaching and learning, placements will be used to further expand your knowledge base allowing you to see how the theory is applied directly in practice.
-This will also serve to strengthen your skills base over the duration of the course.
+Alongside university-based teaching and learning, placements further expand your knowledge-base and skills-base, allowing you to see how theory is applied directly in practice.

-Placements are an integral part of the course.
-You will take part in a variety of placements from Year 1.
-This requires travel to and from different locations within the North East.
+Placements are an integral part of the course, and you take part in a variety of placements from Year 1.
+This requires travel to and from different locations within the North East, but gives you an opportunity to meet potential employers and learn more about the profession.

 Information for international applicants